Getting new customers is one of the biggest challenges that businesses face on a daily basis.

 Many owners fail to take into account the true costs associated with hiring and retaining an employee.
 As the chart below shows, not only do you have to account for base salary, but adding in expenses such as payroll taxes, health insurance contributions, retirement plan matches, vacation, and sick days drives this figure up.
 The true cost of hiring an employee can be as much as 1.25 to 1.4 times the base salary.
 Add in other expenses (such as the cost of recruiting and training) and the total really starts to escalate quickly.

+How much does it cost to hire a marketing team?
 Let's take a closer look and see what really happens when you compare the two.

 - We used the job position of Marketing Manager for the comparison.
 Many marketing professionals specialize in one area of marketing like social media marketing and may not have the broad experience that a marketing manager could have.